zhaolongNCU/PocketDTA/README.md

 ogb==1.3.5
 networkx==2.6.3
 mol2vec==0.2.2
-huggingface-hub==0.16.4
 fair-esm==2.0.0
 h5py==3.8.0
 dgl==1.1.3
 ```

-## Environments
-Before running the code, you need to configure the environment, which mainly consists of the commonly used torch==1.13.0+cu117, rdkit==2023.3.2, torch-geometric==2.3.1 and other basic packages.
 Of course you can also directly use the following to create a new environment:
 ```
 conda create -n PocketDTA python==3.7 conda activate PocketDTA